 - Charge the leisure batteries for 24 hours prior to placing motorhome in storage. - Ensure the isolation button on PSU is in the 'OFF' position. - The batteries should not be adversely affected by winter temperatures but the level of charge should be maintained to maximise the life span of the batteries.
 This can be achieved using an automotive type battery charger as and when required. - Disconnect the vehicle battery negative terminal.
 Check the charge of the battery every three months.
-(See Vehicle Inactivity section in the Fiat handbook).
+(See maintenance section of the Ford Handbook for vehicle battery care)